YetOpen/certbot-zimbra/README.md

 If you prefer systemd you can use these instructions.
 The example below uses the deploy-hook which will only rerun the script if a renewal was successful and thus only reloading zimbra when needed.
-Sadly, systemd doesn't have a built-in on-failure mail notification function like cron does.
+Sadly, systemd doesn't have a built-in on-failure mail notification function like cron does so you won't be notified of failed renewals.
 One could write a service to do that via "OnFailure=".

 Create a service file eg: /etc/systemd/system/renew-letsencrypt.service